tokio-rs/website/content/blog/2018-10-doc-blitz.md

 does, however, require participation.
 There are ways to get involved at any level of prior Tokio experience.

-## The Tokio documentation blitz
+## The Tokio documentation push

 Here is the plan.
-A temporary repository [`doc-blitz`](http://github.com/tokio-rs/doc-blitz) has been setup, and that is where the documentation effort will be coordinated.
+A temporary repository [`doc-push`](http://github.com/tokio-rs/doc-push) has been setup, and that is where the documentation effort will be coordinated.
 The README has steps on how to get started.
 Roughly, the process will be:

 1) Read the existing documentation, tracking parts that are confusing or leave questions unanswered.

-2) Open an issue on the doc-blitz repository to report the confusion.
+2) Open an issue on the doc-push repository to report the confusion.

 3) Fix the issue.